learn-co-curriculum/dsc-scalars-vectors-matrices-tensors-codealong/README.md

 ## Introduction
-In this lesson, we shall see a quick introduction to the basic mathematical entities used in linear algebra and how these get defined.
-We shall also look at how these entities are created ( and later manipulated) in Python using NumPy library.
+In this lesson, you'll be introduced to the basic mathematical entities used in linear algebra and how these get defined.
+We'll also look at how these entities are created (and later manipulated) in Python using NumPy.

 ## Objectives
 You will be able to: